-The occurrence and strength of each upwelling event were assessed based on the positive values of the Wind-driven Upwelling/Downwelling Index (WUDI) developed and extensively validated by Odic et al. (2022) following Bakun (1973).
-The drop in temperature generated during an upwelling-favorable wind was evaluated as the difference between the measured water temperature and its low-pass filtered time series using a cutoff frequency of 15 days as in Rossi et al. (2014) and Odic et al. (2022) (Figure 1 a).
-These temperature drops, or anomalies, were used to delimit three physical phases: (i) a preanomaly phase when the water temperature is stable and high, (ii) an anomaly phase when the temperature drops, stays cool for a few hours/days to then warm-up slowly, and (iii) a post-anomaly phase when the temperature has returned to a warmer and more stable state.
+post-anomaly phase when the temperature has returned to a warmer and more stable state.
 These anomalies are particularly significant during the summer when the water column is stratified.
 A period was considered stratified when the filtered temperature was higher than the annual average temperature and conversely for unstratified periods as in Odic et al. (2022).
 Among the 54 events recorded over two years, only 20 events occurred during stratified periods and had temperature and flow cytometry data available.
-Besides, all successive events marked with negative seawater temperature anomalies separated by less than one day were not considered in order to have for each event a minimal relaxation time.
-In other words, we retain here only the significant wind-driven events happening in stratified periods that are surrounded by relatively calm periods, denoted "Stratified period Wind-induced Upwelling Event", SWUE.
+Besides, all successive events marked with negative seawater temperature anomalies separated by less than 1 day were not considered in order to have for each event a minimal relaxation time.
+In other words, we retain here only the significant wind-driven events happening in stratified periods that are surrounded by relatively calm periods, denoted "Stratified period Wind-induced Upwelling Event," SWUE.

 The spring blooms occurring in unstratified periods were used to benchmark the biomass (and abundance) increases generated by SWUEs as the spring blooms are expected to be the most productive periods (Fraysse et al., 2013).
-The bloom dates were determined using the threshold method (Sapiano et al., 2012; Brody et al., 2013) and the median biomass and abundance per PFG during the bloom were used as the reference benchmark level (see section S1.5 in Supplemental Information).
+The bloom dates were determined using the threshold method (Brody et al., 2013; Sapiano et al., 2012) and the median biomass and abundance per PFG during the bloom were used as the reference benchmark level (see Section S1.5 in Supporting Information S1).
 The biomass increase imputable to the blooms was computed using the median biomass during the week preceding the bloom as a reference value.

-2.4 Rupture Detection and Response Characterization
+2.4.
+Rupture Detection and Response Characterization

-The biological response of each PFG to the SWUE was evaluated in terms of both abundances and biomasses using a statistically-based rupture detection method presented in Truong et al. (2020).
+The biological response of each PFG to the SWUE was evaluated in terms of both abundances and biomasses using a statistically based rupture detection method presented in Truong et al. (2020).
 This mathematically well-founded method looked for ruptures in causal time series.
 It is here employed to detect potential changes in the link existing between the temperature signal and each PFG abundance or biomass.
 The link was here assumed to be linear (Bai & Perron, 2003) and rupture detections were performed on biomasses and abundances separately.
 This methodology encompasses the idea that PFGs respond to a change in their environment, and delimited the start and end of the reactions for each PFG.
 The response of each PFG is hence composed of three phases: a pre-reaction, a reaction, and a post-reaction phase (called the relaxation phase).

-Based on the identified ruptures, four key variables per PFG were used to characterize the duration and magnitude of the biological responses as presented in Figure 2 a).
-The reaction delay is the time taken by a PFG to react after the rise of physical forcing, i.e. between the start of the water cooling and the beginning of the PFG automatically identified reaction.
+Based on the identified ruptures, four key variables per PFG were used to characterize the duration and magnitude of the biological responses as presented in Figure 2a.
+The reaction delay is the time taken by a PFG to react after the rise of physical forcing, that is, between the start of the water cooling and the beginning of the PFG automatically identified reaction.
 The reaction duration measures the length of the reaction phase.
 The reaction and relaxation magnitudes are computed as the difference in medians during the pre-reaction and reaction phases and during the reaction and relaxation phases, respectively.
 To capture only PFGs causal responses to sporadic upwelling events, only the PFG responses for which the reactions occurred after the beginning of the anomaly phase were considered, which was the case for most events and PFGs.
 The number of SWUEs taken into account for each PFG is given in Figure 3.

-More material and method details are given in Supplemental Information (section 1 and Figure S2).
+More material and method details are given in Section 1 and Figure S2 in Supporting Information S1.

-3 Results
+3. Results

-3.1 Seawater Temperature and Nutrients as Markers of Sporadic Upwelling Events
+3.1.
+Seawater Temperature and Nutrients as Markers of Sporadic Upwelling Events